Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/thing-of-the-hollow-patron.md

 index:
   - thing-of-the-hollow-patron
 permalink: /classes/warlock/thing-of-the-hollow-patron/
-excerpt: "Deep beneath the world’s skin, where stone remembers every footfall and darkness swallows sound, something vast and patient waits."
+excerpt: "Deep inside the caverns of the Hollow, lies a monstrosity that haunts those who dare step into its territory."
 subclass: warlock
 v_2024: true
 alt_version: the-thing